-I have to say that we used to school a solid 5 days week.
+I have to say that we used to school a solid five days a week.
 The problem we came across was that things would pop up.
-Someone would be sick, there would be doctor’s appointments, or fun field trips, chances to have play dates or lunch with Grandparents, or we were just plain burned out.
-When I scheduled for a solid 5 days there was no time to breath or adjust for needs that arose.
+Someone would be sick, there would be doctor’s appointments or fun field trips, chances to have play dates or lunch with grandparents, or we were just plain burned out.
+When I scheduled for a solid five days there was no time to breathe or adjust for needs that arose.

 For instance, this year I have been participating in an art club/book club with my youngest.
 This activity takes up most of our Tuesday.
 While she may do an occasional additional item or two on Tuesdays, they are mostly reserved for this enriching group time we were blessed to have.